ajingu/LLM_Movie_Recommendation/README.md

 # LLM Mobile Movie Search

-This is a full-stack mobile application that leverages Large Language Models (LLMs) and vector embeddings to provide a powerful semantic search and conversational recommendation engine for movies.
+This is a full-stack mobile application that leverages LLMs and vector embeddings to provide a semantic search and conversational recommendation engine for movies.

 https://github.com/user-attachments/assets/73c28a2f-a09e-41fb-bff7-5030ced052a3